The world powers are so keen on an agreement with Iran that they lowered their

 Beyond the nuclear issue, the prime

-minister said Iran was providing Syrian President Bashar Assad with both the
+Iran was providing Syrian President Bashar Assad with both the

 arms and personnel to butcher his people.

 Syria is awful, it is wholesale murder,” Netanyahu said.
 “And you have to

 understand who is supporting this brutality, this butchery – it is Iran and

 Hezbollah.
 I mean supporting them physically.
 Killers supporting killers,

 giving them weapons, personnel to actually do the killing.

 has weighed his words on Syria very carefully since the uprising began there